Key takeaways

 Some providers offer surgery to increase penis girth.
 There are two primary approaches used.

 One approach is for a patient’s own fat to be injected into their penis in order to achieve an increase in girth.
-These procedures aren’t generally recommended because they haven’t been shown to be very effective and can carry risks.
+These procedures aren’t generally recommended because they haven’t been shown to be consistently effective and can carry risks.

-Another approach is when a substance like AlloDerm—sterilized tissue harvested from cadavers—is wrapped under the skin of the penis like seaweed in a sushi roll, resulting in a girth increase.
-This is considered to be an "off-label” use— AlloDerm is approved for burn therapy and reconstructive surgery, not penis enlargement, though healthcare providers can use a medication or device for unapproved purposes if they believe it is in the best interest of the patient.
+Another approach is when a substance like AlloDerm — sterilized tissue harvested from cadavers—is wrapped under the skin of the penis like seaweed in a sushi roll, resulting in a girth increase.
+This is considered to be an "off-label” use — AlloDerm is approved for burn therapy and reconstructive surgery, not penis enlargement, though healthcare providers can use a medication or device for unapproved purposes if they believe it is in the best interest of the patient.

 3. Penis injections

-"I've never done this, but I've seen them done a few times," says Cohen.
-"It really depends on the substances you use.
-Restylane and Juvederm are tried-and-true substances we use as fillers on cheeks, chins, and different areas in the body.
-They usually last around six months and get absorbed into the body.
-They're not really tried-and-true tested on the penis.
-We just don't have any data to say it works long-term."
+"I've never done this, but I've seen them done a few times," Dr. Cohen says.
+"Restylane and Juvederm are tried-and-true substances we use as fillers on cheeks, chins, and different areas in the body.
+They usually last around six months and get absorbed into the body.”
+However, he stresses that they are not tried-and-true or supported by enough testing on the penis.
+“We just don't have any data to say it works long-term," Dr. Cohen says.

-There is a significant potential downside to shooting fillers into your penis.
-"The penis is a very vascular organ, full of smooth muscle and spaces that hold blood," says Cohen.
+"The penis is a very vascular organ, full of smooth muscle and spaces that hold blood," Dr. Cohen says.
 "If you fill one area, it may look very blotchy in another area.
 So you get this sort of lumpy, bumpy effect that is probably not what people are looking for."

 4. Penis implants

-A number of urologists now offer the procedure, but not every urologist will recommend a penis implant for enlargement.
-"Penile implants are appropriate in men who have erectile dysfunction that doesn’t respond to more conservative therapies," says Landon Trost, MD, a urologist with the Mayo Clinic in Rochester, Minnesota.
-"The issue with penile fillers or implants is that they have many side effects.
-Fillers and Penuma are generally not recommended by the far majority of sexual medicine specialists."
+"Penile implants are appropriate in men who have erectile dysfunction that doesn’t respond to more conservative therapies," says Landon Trost, MD, founder of The Male Fertility and Peyronie's Clinic.
+"The issue with penile fillers or implants is that they have many side effects,” Dr. Trost says.
+“Fillers and Penuma are generally not recommended by the far majority of sexual medicine specialists."

 5. Penile extenders

-Penis extenders are traction devices that you strap to your flaccid penis and wear for an extended time, usually several hours a day.
+Penis extenders are traction devices that you strap to your flaccid penis and wear for an extended time, often several hours a day.
 This can result in penile lengthening, although it might take months to see results.

-In three randomized, controlled trials, nearly all men who used RestoreX experienced penile lengthening, says Trost.
 "Regarding penile girth, that is less well established," he says.
 "There are no known therapies which have consistently shown an ability to increase penile girth outside of penile injections (fillers) or surgery."

 6. Jelqing or penis stretching

-In short, jelqing is not recommended.
+In short, jelqing is not recommended and lacks evidence of efficacy.

 7. Penis pumps